craftercms/docs/source/new-ia/by-role/developer/templated/targeting.rst

 .. _newIa-targeting:

+..
+TODO Review this and see what to refactor if anything

 =================
 Content Targeting
 =================

 Targeting is a CrafterCMS feature that allows delivering the right experience, with the right content, to the right people at the right time.
 CrafterCMS provides the ability to render content adapted to specific users, depending on different aspects like geographical location, language, preferences, etc. The following sections describe how you can use this feature to organize content.